 5) "What are the weight restrictions?"

 We have a 100 lb. weight limit per person.
 This includes everything that goes on the airplane with you, such as beer, sodas, food, bait, ice, gear, and groceries.
 Remember to condense items as mush as possible.
+It is best to pack in small to medium sized sturdy card board boxes, best size is 16"L x12"Wx12"H. It is also best to pack in small to medium sized duffel bags, over one large one.
 Having to many bulky items can also create an issue as there is only so much physical space to pack gear in the plane.
-We DO NOT recommend large Tupperware tubs for packing on the plane.
+Do not pack tackle boxes, depth finders, and/or canned goods in a large duffel, they do not fit well on the plane.
+We DO NOT recommend large plastic totes or 5 gallon buckets for packing on the plane.
+If you pack your gear in these type of containers, be ready to unpack them into card board boxes so your load will fit on the plane if time allows as we are on schedule with the flights.
 They do not pack nice in the plane and make it difficult to get all your gear positioned correctly.
 You will be asked to empty the tubs so the aircraft can be packed appropriately.
 If your party is way over the weight restriction or it does not physically fit, you can choose to have the extra weight/bulk flown in separately, the cost of the overload will be charged and flown in accordingly (depending on time and weather) or you can choose to eliminate items.
 Ask for current rates.
 If you choose to hire the additional flight, remember that everything must fit on your way out in one plane or another additional flight and charge will be required.
 Please weigh your gear at home to avoid delays, embarrassment, and frustration as we must comply with these restrictions for everyone's SAFETY.

 Note: If you are overweight and need to trim down, any beer, pop, or water will be the first items eliminated automatically to avoid any delays of trying to sort out other items to get within the limits - no questions asked.
 We do offer a pre order service to avoid being overweight and the beverages are the number one thing that creates an overage.